CZ 75 Tactical Sports: Background

+As of 2013, the model was used by the CZUB's factory shooters in the IPSC Standard division.

+The CZ 75 TS was officially discontinued for production in 2018.

+Design

+The CZ 75 TS is the successor of the CZ 75 Standard IPSC model.

+Though almost identical in external appearance, the TS features some improvements, especially in its trigger mechanism, magazine capacity and durability.

+The CZ 75 TS uses a longer barrel (132 mm) and has also a higher weight (1,285 g) compared to the standard model.

 The CZ 75 TS comes in two calibers: .40 S&W (17 cartridges in the magazine) and 9mm (20 cartridges in the magazine).

 The .40 S&W caliber offers a score advantage by considering a higher or “major” caliber (according to the IPSC rules).

 However, the 9mm model is appealing to shooters who do not reload their ammo and in countries where the law does not allow the use of major calibers, as well as for those who want to take advantage of the low recoil and very high magazine capacity of the 9mm version.

 CZ Custom has marketed a magazine extender for the .40 S&W version that increases capacity from 17 to 20 cartridges, but with this accessory the pistol is no longer legal in IPSC Standard Division, though it is eligible for USPSA Limited Division.

+Variants

+CZ 75 Tactical Sports Open

+Custom made version of the CZ 75 TS.